Montana Gemstone Mining

 The unusual rock formation that cut the limestone unit was later determined to be a vertically dipping dike of sapphire-bearing igneous rock.
 At the surface it weathered into a soft mud that was favored by gophers, whose burrows made the dike easy to trace across the landscape's surface for a distance of a few miles.

 The sapphires of Yogo Gulch have now been famous for over 100 years.
-Millions have been produced, and although the deposits have been heavily prospected, production continues today.
+Millions have been produced, and although the deposits have been heavily prospected, some production continues today.

 Yogo Sapphires have been produced from both rock and alluvial deposits and in a wide range of colors which include blues, blue-greens, greens, pinks, pale reds, purples, yellows, and oranges.
+(Blue corundum is known as sapphire, red corundum is known as ruby, and corundum of any other color is known as fancy sapphire.)
 Much of the production is from dig-for-fee operations.
 Some gem-grade garnets are also produced from alluvial deposits, but most are industrial quality.

 In addition to the igneous dike at Yogo, Montana sapphires are hosted in schist and gneiss in several parts of the state.
 These rock units are rarely mined because they are very hard and costly to excavate.
 In addition, the work of excavation damages many of the sapphires.